-The Committee confirmed Respondent's doubts by replying that
+The Committee confirmed Respondent's doubts by replying that it could not

 "enter into discussion of proposals which are not designed to implement fully the Advisory Opinion".
-2

 Inasmuch as this reply signified that negotiations could only take place on the basis of acceptance by Respondent of United Nations supervision, Respondent had no alternative but to decline the Committee's invitation.